Read Hannah Arendt with voice, context, and method in the same frame.

 Hannah Arendt

 Perhaps.
-Yet even a limited view can remain powerful if it makes the analysis of action, plurality, natality, and the frightening ordinariness through which evil can become administratively normal harder to ignore.
+Yet even a limited view can remain powerful if it keeps the analysis of action, plurality, natality, and the frightening ordinariness through which evil can become administratively normal harder to ignore than it was before.

 Critic